 15,886 / 52 = 306 loaves a week

-306 / 5 = 61 loaves a day (based on working 5 days a week)
+306 / 5 = 61 loaves a day (based on working five days a week)

 And that’s not taking into consideration delivery costs, insurance, marketing, or even equipment finance for that matter!
-Running a micro-bakery can be profitable but it’s unlikely to make you mega-rich!
+Running a micro-bakery can be profitable, but it’s unlikely to make you mega-rich!

 Another is also to sell products that don’t take as many resources to produce.
-Adding additional products such as coffee, alcohol, sit-down meals or partnering with other suppliers to offer related products alongside yours are popular ways to increase profitable sales without draining baking resources.
+Additional products such as coffee, alcohol, sit-down meals or partnering with other suppliers to offer related products alongside yours are popular ways to increase profitable sales without draining baking resources.